COVID-19 Updates: State of public health emergency declared.

 Ministry of Advanced Education

-Participating stakeholder groups will include:
+Participating stakeholder groups included:

 - a sample population of registered apprentices, employers of skilled tradespeople and Alberta certified journeypersons